flyteorg/flyte/rsts/getting_started_iterate.rst

 .. admonition:: Recap

   🎉 Congratulations!
-You have now
+You have now:

   1. Run a Flyte workflow locally,
   2. Started a Flyte sanbox cluster,